 The house system contributes significantly to the culture and organisation of the school.
-When pupils first come to the school they are placed in a form group which is part of one of five house groups.
-These are named, Fisher, More Line, Ward and Owen.
+When pupils first come to the school they are placed in a form group which is part of one of six house groups.
+These are named Campion, Fisher, More, Line, Ward and Owen.
 There are plenty of opportunities throughout the school year to take part in inter-house activities such as poetry, art and sporting competitions.
 All houses support different charities such as CAFOD and the North London Hospice.

 Saint Edmund Campion, S.J., (24 January 1540 - 1 December 1581) was a Roman Catholic Jesuit priest and martyr.
 A highly educated man, who attended Oxford University - Campion was an Anglican loyal to Elizabeth I. He took the Oath of Supremacy, and deacon’s orders according to the new rite.
 However, he gradually became more uneasy abut the Protestant movement convinced that religious truth lay with the Catholic Church.
 In June 1571 he left England to study at the English College at Douai where he was received into the Catholic faith.
 Three years kater he moved to Rome and entered the Jesuit novicate, afterwards spending time in Vienna and Prague.
 He was ordained priest in 1578.
 In 1580 he returned to England to minister Catholics.
 While conducting and underground service, Campion was arrested by priest hunters.
 When challenged about the excommunication of Elizabeth by Pope Pius V he replied with a prayer for her, “your Queen and my Queen”.
 Convicted of high treason, he was hanged, drawn and quartered at Tyburn.
 Campion was beatified by Pope Leo XIII in 1886 and canonised in 1970 by Pope Paul VI as one the forty martyrs of England and Wales.